ChristopherTopalian/Topalian_JavaScript_Bookmarklets/README.md

 * With our Web Browser open, we press F12 to open the console.
 * Paste the Code into the Console
-* Press Enter
+* Press Enter to Run the JavaScript Code

-The JavaScript Bookmarklet code will execute.

 #### ``` prompt and alert ```
 ```javascript